Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 Most benefit more from learning how to use AI tools than how to build them.

-No. Adoption is still uneven, and practical use matters more than speed.
-The timing of AI disruption also depends on where industries sit on the AI Adoption Curve.
+Adoption is still uneven, and practical use often matters more than speed.

 This page isn't about predicting the future or promising certainty.